JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez_and_Olga_Lopez/Las_Preguntas.md

 <img src="/image/article/Luz_y_Vida/LyV25/06.jpg">
 </figure>

-“Religion is faith, trust and security” ([UB 101:0.3](/en/The_Urantia_Book/101#p0_3)) This phrase appears in the introduction to this document, where the keys are given to identify the true religion, the religion that liberates the human being, as opposed to the mere belief or intellectual assent to a religious doctrine.
+“Religion is faith, trust and security” (<a id="a151_41"></a>[UB 101:0.3](/en/The_Urantia_Book/101#p0_3)) This phrase appears in the introduction to this document, where the keys are given to identify the true religion, the religion that liberates the human being, as opposed to the mere belief or intellectual assent to a religious doctrine.
 In the study of this document, we will try to discern what is the authentic religious experience and the rewards that revealed religion offers us.

 1. In the first section, “True Religion”, there is a lot of emphasis on what is NOT religion, and progress is made towards a positive definition of religion (what IS religion).
 What would your personal definition of religion be, based on what is said in this section?